mozilla/openwebapps/TECH_INTRO.md

 Once the application manifest has been installed on a user's computer, an attacker may try to tamper with the manifest in order to manipulate the user.
 These attacks include:

-  * **Tampering with the application manifest in local storage:** If the attacker is able to tamper with the application manifest, either by compromising the dashboard code or by gaining file system access through a different attack vector, they may be able to tamper with the application manifest.
+  * **Tampering with the application manifest in local storage:** If the attacker is able compromise a web-based dashboard, or gain file system access through a different attack vector, they may be able to tamper with the application manifest.
 (Note that if the attacker has access to the file system, they can probably replace the web browser, so this consideration may be theoretical).
 This kind of tampering can be detected by using tamper-evident signatures, e.g. through digital signatures.
 For more on this approach, see wiki:Manifests#Signatures.
 Any manifest that extends higher API privileges to an application should be subject to some sort of verification.

   * **Interception of the user during application launch:** If the attacker is able to intercept the user during the launch of an application (e.g. through man-in-the-middle), they could construct a phishing site that appears to be an application store and attempt to steal the user's credentials.
 This is identical to the problem faced by many federated login providers in systems like OpenID.
 Existing systems to detect and block malware sites can help with this problem, which is not unique to the web application use case.